-At December 31, 2012 the customer funds underlying the Walmart co-branded GPR cards were held by GE Capital Retail Bank.
+At December 31, 2013 and December 31, 2012, the customer funds underlying the Walmart co-branded GPR cards were held by GE Capital Retail Bank.
 These funds are held in trust for the benefit of the customers, and we have no legal rights to the customer funds.
 Additionally, we have receivables due from GE Capital Retail Bank that are included in accounts receivable, net, on our consolidated balance sheets.
-The failure of this entity could result in significant business disruption, a potential material adverse affect on our ability to service our customers, potential contingent obligations by us to customers and material write-offs of uncollectible receivables.
+Refer to Note 22 - Subsequent Events for additional information regarding our relationship with GE Capital Retail Bank.